Train With Us

 By 2023, the full randomized clinical trial was published in JAMA Network Open, demonstrating that TCTSY led to faster symptom improvement, higher retention rates, and similarly sustained results when compared to Cognitive Processing Therapy (CPT)—a leading evidence-based treatment for PTSD.

-Trainings Around the World
+Trainings Around The World

-Introduction to Trauma Sensitive Yoga
+to Trauma Sensitive Yoga

 Short Online Workshop